Kirstin Cronn-Mills

-Kirstin Cronn-Mills is an American author of children's books, including the Minnesota Book Award finalist The Sky Always Hears Me And the Hills Don't Mind (2009) and Beautiful Music for Ugly Children (2012) which was a Stonewall Book Award winner and a Lambda Literary Award finalist.
+Kirstin Cronn-Mills is an American author of children's books including the Minnesota Book Award finalist The Sky Always Hears Me And the Hills Don't Mind (2009) and Beautiful Music for Ugly Children (2012) which was a Stonewall Book Award winner and a Lambda Literary Award finalist.
 Her third novel, Original Fake (2016), was a Minnesota Book Award finalist in 2017, along with her third nonfiction volume for high school libraries, LGBTQ+ Athletes Claim the Field.
 Her fourth novel, Wreck, will be published in 2019.

 Cronn-Mills received a doctorate from Iowa State University and currently teaches at South Central College, a two-year college in North Mankato, Minnesota.

 Personal life and career

 Kirstin Cronn-Mills was born in Virginia and raised in Cozad, Nebraska before she moved to Mankato, Minnesota in 1992.
 She met her husband, Daniel Cronn-Mills while attending the University of Nebraska-Lincoln, and their son was born in 1998.

-Cron-Mills's family enjoyed reading, and "according to her mother, she learned to read when she was three."
+Cronn-Mills's family enjoyed reading, and "according to her mother, she learned to read when she was three."
 She began writing poetry in middle school, though now primarily writes young adult fiction.

 Cronn-Mills received a Master of Arts degree from the University of Nebraska-Lincoln and her Ph.D. from Iowa State University.
 She currently teaches writing, literature, and critical thinking at South Central College.

-After the 2016 election, Kirstin and her husband founded the Ally Network of Minnesota, which "supports work in the community focused on fair and equal treatment, alerts members to people who could use support, posts educational resources, and works to hold members of the majority culture accountable."
+After the 2016 election, Kirstin and her husband founded the Ally Network of Minnesota, later renamed the Solidarity Network of Minnesota, which "supports work in the community focused on fair and equal treatment, alerts members to people who could use support, posts educational resources, and works to hold members of the majority culture accountable."
 In 2019, the Cronn-Mills received the Greater Makato Pathfinder Award for founding the network.

 Selected publications

-The Sky Always Hears Me (2009)
+The Sky Always Hears Me: And the Hills Don't Mind (2009)

 The Sky Always Hears Me: And the Hills Don't Mind, published in 2009 by Flux, is a young adult novel about Morgan, a teen living in Nebraska, who, despite having a boyfriend, kisses her classmate Tessa.

 The book was a 2010 finalist for the Minnesota Book Award for Young People's Literature.